DeveloperMindset123/MiniTwitterProject/README.md

 A project with collaboration with two three other people to develop the functionalities listed below:
 The following are the required as part of this project:

+# How to Set Up
+You can use `npm install` to install all the components on frontend and backend independently, once installation is successful, start the frontend and backend servers.
+- To start the frontend:
+    - `cd frontend`
+    - `npm run dev`
+- To start the backend:
+    - `cd backend`
+    - `node server.cjs`

+Dependancies Installed:
+- React
+- React-Dom
+- next
+- Express.js, axios, nodemon

+The underlying backend of next.js is express.js, for the sake of simplification, simply can:
+`cd backend`
+Then...
+`npm install express nodemon axios`

+# Desc

+In progress: 3 Month Project

 <b>Requirement Items for a messaging system (draft)</b>
 Open for suggestions until 9/29 (F)